pattjoshi/interview-Q-A/README.md

 ## Frontend develper (react.js)

-- From what I understand, the key requirement for the role is to build an efficient front end user interface.
+- From what I understand, the key requirement for the role is to build an efficient front-end user interface.

 -  I'm deeply passionate about building quality web applications.

--  I have experience in javascript React.js framework and can deliver completes front-end application.
+-  I have experience with the React.js framework  next.js and can deliver complete front-end applications.

-- I have a strong foundation in Full stack development technologies such as HTML, CSS, JavaScript. react.js , redux,node.js, mongoDb,express.js.
+- I have a strong foundation in Full Stack (MERN) Applications including next.js and tailwind CSS.

 - With my expertise in React.js, strong frontend development skills, focus on responsive and accessible design, UI/UX sensibilities, problem-solving abilities, collaboration mindset, and dedication to continuous learning, I am confident that I can make a valuable contribution to the frontend development team and help create outstanding user experiences.